Dirty Weekend (1993 film): Production

-Critical reception
+Release

+The film was banned from video release for two years by the BBFC for its violent and sexual content.

+Reception

 Halliwell's Film Guide described Dirty Weekend as "a sleazy little tale of a female vigilante, directed and acted in a perfunctory, over-emphatic manner".

-Sheila Johnston's assessment of Dirty Weekend was also negative: "no window-dressing can hide the fact that an aura of indelible naffness hangs over the movie...the screenplay is hewn out from Helen Zahavi's over-written novel with no concessions to the way people actually speak".
-Johnston argued Dirty Weekend was inferior to other female revenge films such as Ms. 45 and Lipstick.
-Johnston also criticised the making up of the white actor Richardson with "brownface" to portray a Middle Easterner.
-The Observer review claimed Dirty Weekend has "a certain factitious topicality", but went on to state "a work so bad in every way, and mostly risibly so, cannot be the focus of serious controversy".
+In The Independent Sheila Johnston wrote: "no window-dressing can hide the fact that an aura of indelible naffness hangs over the movie ... the screenplay is hewn out from Helen Zahavi's over-written novel with no concessions to the way people actually speak".
+Johnston argued Dirty Weekend was inferior to other female revenge films such as Ms. 45 and Lipstick, and criticised the making up of the white actor Richardson with "brownface" to portray a Middle Easterner.

+The Observer review said Dirty Weekend has "a certain factitious topicality", but went on to state "a work so bad in every way, and mostly risibly so, cannot be the focus of serious controversy".

 Brian Case, reviewing the film for Time Out, dismissed Dirty Weekend as "pretty rotten", and criticised Winner's direction, stating it resembled "out-takes from local cinema advertising, which distances the audience from the material and indeed from wakefulness itself".